Saumya-Mishra9129/Frotz/README.md

 What is this?
 =============

-Frotz activity is a simple front end to the classic interactive fiction interpreter Frotz on the XO laptop.
-Frotz activity is licensed under the GNU General Public License version 3 (see the file COPYING for details).
+Frotz activity is a simple front end to the classic interactive fiction interpreter Frotz OF Sugar.
+Frotz.activity is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-The actual interactive interpreter, Frotz, is licensed under the GNU General Public License version 2.
-You can obtain the source from here: http://frotz.homeunix.org/frotz/
+The actual interactive interpreter, Frotz, is licensed under the GNU General Public License version 2 or any later version.
+You can obtain the source from here: https://davidgriffith.gitlab.io/frotz/

  Frotz activity is not part of the Sugar desktop, but can be added.
 Please refer to;